subframe7536/maple-font/source/py/feature/README.md

 2. The tag will be splited if letter spacing > 0, see in [#381](https://github.com/subframe7536/maple-font/issues/381#issuecomment-2808022878)
 3. The tag's color follows the original text color, see in [#381](https://github.com/subframe7536/maple-font/issues/381#issuecomment-2809622541)

+### Freeze feature in variable format

+- only the `normal` preset can be applied into the variable format.
+- To get all the features, please enable `calt` feature

 ### AST Utilities

 The `ast.py` file provides classes and functions to define OpenType features.
 Below are some key utilities: